thomasgohard/creating-ebooks/README.md

 ## Creating the ebook package

+**Note:** A sample ebook package is provided in the `sample-ebook-package` folder.
+This sample package contains everything below.

 1. Create a new folder.
 This will be the root of your new ebook.
 Everything in `this style` and any
 	```xml
 	code